French

 Hours: 36L

-The relationship between language use and social factors such as socio-economic status, social context and gender of speaker.
-Theoretical notions are derived through the analysis of specific data, focusing on Canadian French and other varieties spoken in the Americas.
+The relationship between language use and social factors such as socio-economic status, social context and gender identity.
+Theoretical notions are derived through exploration of quantitative analyses, focusing on variation and change in French in Quebec and elsewhere in Canada.

 Breadth Requirements: Society and its Institutions (3)